yogeshchandrasekharuni/fast-agent/README.md

 ## Overview

 **`fast-agent`** enables you to create and interact with sophisticated Agents and Workflows in minutes.
+It is the first framework with complete, end-to-end tested MCP Feature support including Sampling.
+Both Anthropic (Haiku, Sonnet, Opus) and OpenAI models (gpt-4o family, o1/o3 family) are supported.

 The simple declarative syntax lets you concentrate on composing your Prompts and MCP Servers to [build effective agents](https://www.anthropic.com/research/building-effective-agents).

 Evaluate how different models handle Agent and MCP Server calling tasks, then build multi-model workflows using the best provider for each task.

-`fast-agent` is now multi-modal, supporting Images and PDFs for both Anthropic and OpenAI endpoints (for supported models), via Prompts, Resources and MCP Tool Call results.
+`fast-agent` is now multi-modal, supporting Images and PDFs for both Anthropic and OpenAI endpoints via Prompts, Resources and MCP Tool Call results.
+The inclusion of passthrough and playback LLMs enable rapid development and test of Python glue-code for your applications.

 > [!TIP]
 > `fast-agent` is now MCP Native!
 Coming Soon - Full Documentation Site.